VSeaman8/React-Weather-Project/README.md

-A simple dictionary created with React as part of the SheCodes Curriculum
+A simple weather app created with React as part of the SheCodes Curriculum